Stashing Pre-Built Nodes for Sharing

 Stash: /tmp/2020-0317-mflowgen-stash-588e56

-Stashed step 4 "synopsys-dc-synthesis" as author "ctorng"
+Stashed node 4 "synopsys-dc-synthesis" as author "ctorng"

 Note